leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 **How do you harvest data from a website if no off the shelf API exists?**

+Oh no, this site does not give away a public api for easy data consuming.
+The main question you ask yourself: is data scraping worth it?
+Yes, I believe it is valuable if you want to get some, for you invaluable, resource into your own application or workflow somehow.

 - Interactive parts
 - Scraping parts